Actindo-AG/Documentation/Channels/Integration/01b_Shopify.md

   ![Edit connection settings ID](../../Assets/Screenshots/Channels/Settings/Connections/Shopify/EditConnectionSettings_ID.png "[Edit connection settings ID]")

-3. If necessary, enable the *Enable OrderName as ID in Shop* toggle to use the order name instead of the order ID as ID in the Shopify shop.
+3. If necessary, enable the *Enable OrderName as ID in Shop* toggle.
+If enabled, all new imported to use the order number including the prefix and suffix as ID in the Shopify shop.
+If disabled, only the order ID is displayed as ID in the Shopify shop.

+    > [Info] The order ID is displayed in the *Remote ID* column of the *Orders* view and in the header of the *Order from connection "Connection name"* view, see [User interface Orders](../UserInterface/05a_Orders.md).
+The prefix and the suffix are defined in your Shopify shop.

 4. Click the *Default Tax Class for Order import* menu entry in the left side bar.
   The *Default Tax Class for Order import* view is displayed on the right side.

   ![Default Tax Class for Order import](../../Assets/Screenshots/Channels/Settings/Connections/Shopify/EditConnectionSettings_TaxClassImport.png "[Default Tax Class for Order import]")

-5. If necessary, click the *Select default Tax Class* drop-down list and select a tax class that will be set as default tax class for the order import if no tax class could be found for the order, neither within Shopify nor within *Omni-Channel*.
+5. Click the *Select default Tax Class* drop-down list and select a tax class that will be set as default tax class for the order import if no tax class could be found for the order within Shopify.
 All available tax classes are displayed in the list.

+    > [Info] This setting is important for correct functionality and should therefore always be set.

 6. Click the *Configuration for Offer import* menu entry in the left side bar.
   The *Configuration for Offer import* view is displayed on the right side.